 The bands ups and downs have been well chronicled, but it’s the life struggles of Brian that have generated the most attention.
 Painstakingly documented in Catch a Wave: The Rise, Fall, and Redemption of the Beach Boys’ Brian Wilson by Peter Ames Carlin, and available in paperback and Kindle, the substance abuse and interpersonal conflicts makes a reunion concert with these guys seem the most implausible yet captivating event, literally, in decades.

-This next clip is a live version of Good Vibrations featuring all three brothers at a birthday celebration for Brian in 1976.
-There’s a cut-in of an intimate party with Paul and Linda McCartney.
+Another great clip features a live version of Good Vibrations and includes all the original band members at a birthday celebration for Brian Wilson in 1976 with a cut-in of an intimate party with Paul and Linda McCartney.

 Probably the quickest way to get up-to-speed on The Beach Boys is to get a copy of The Very Best Of The Beach Boys: Sounds Of Summer which contains 30 of their original, remastered hits.
 They also produced a great, one-of-a-kind Christmas album, Christmas with the Beach Boys.

-The Beach Boys released a new album in 2012 which contains 12 brand new songs and is called That’s Why God Made the Radio.
+The Beach Boys released their new album in 2012 and it contains 12 brand new songs.
+It’s called That’s Why God Made the Radio.
 Also released in 2012 in both DVD and BlueRay was The Beach Boys Live in Concert: 50th Anniversary.
 And in 2013 they released the CD/Digital version of their anniversary concert called The Beach Boys Live: The 50th Anniversary Tour which contains 41 live tracks.
 So take out your best Hawaiian shirt, put on your shades and crank up some Beach Boys magic.
 I doesn’t matter how cold it is where you are, this will make it feel like summer, I promise.

 © copyright anakrino publishing